List of Buran missions: Test flights

 The aerodynamic testbed OK-GLI was constructed in 1984 to test the in-flight properties of the Buran design.
 Unlike the American prototype Enterprise, OK-GLI had four AL-31 turbofan engines fitted, meaning it was able to fly under its own power.

 The list does not include taxi tests without takeoffs.

 All of these missions were landed at the Gromov Flight Research Institute test base.

 Launches and orbital flights

 The first operational orbiter, Buran flew one test mission, designated 1K1, on November 15, 1988 at 6:00:00 Moscow time.
-The spacecraft was launched unmanned from and landed at Baikonur Cosmodrome in the Kazakh S.S.R. and flew two orbits, traveling 83,707 km in 3 hours, 25 minutes (0.14 flight days).
+The spacecraft was launched uncrewed from and landed at Baikonur Cosmodrome in the Kazakh S.S.R. and flew two orbits, traveling 83,707 km in 3 hours, 25 minutes (0.14 flight days).
 Buran never flew again; the program was cancelled shortly after the dissolution of the Soviet Union.
-In 2002, the collapse of the hangar in which it was stored destroyed the Buran orbiter.
+In 2002, the Buran orbiter was destroyed by the collapse of the hangar in which it was stored.